Meaxis/roblox-compressor/README.md

-# roblox-compressor
+# robloxlua
-Makes parts bigger in a model to compress.
+All my experiments in RobloxLua.